Norman Fucking Rockwell!: Release and promotion

 The album's cover art, release date, and track listing were announced by Del Rey on July 31, 2019.
 The cover art features Del Rey and Duke Nicholson—actor Jack Nicholson's grandson—posing on a sailboat, with the album title and Del Rey's initials written in a comic-inspired style.
 The photo was taken by Del Rey's sister Chuck Grant.
 The following day, Del Rey released an album trailer.
 On August 2, Urban Outfitters announced an exclusive vinyl of the album featuring an alternative album artwork, also photographed by Chuck Grant.

 Throughout 2018, Del Rey shared snippets via social media of several songs intended for the album, including "Happiness Is a Butterfly", "How to Disappear", and "Cinnamon Girl".
 She performed "How to Disappear" on October 29 at the Brooklyn Academy of Music, debuting the full song for the first time.

-A trailer for the album was released on August 1, 2019.
-It features three of the album's singles—a cover of Sublime's "Doin' Time", "Mariners Apartment Complex", and "Venice Bitch"—as well as the title track.
-On August 22, 2019, "Fuck It I Love You" and "The Greatest" were released as promotional singles, along with a double music video.
-The music video runs at 9:19 minutes long, with the same shoot as the album trailer.

 Singles

 "Mariners Apartment Complex" was released as the album's first single on September 12, 2018.
 The following week, on September 18, Del Rey released the second single, "Venice Bitch" and revealed the album title.
-"Hope Is a Dangerous Thing for a Woman like Me to Have – but I Have It" followed as the third single on January 9, 2019.
+"Hope Is a Dangerous Thing for a Woman Like Me to Have – but I Have It" followed as the third single on January 9, 2019.

 Del Rey released a cover of Sublime's "Doin' Time" on May 17, 2019, for a documentary about the band; its music video was released on August 29, 2019, one day before the release of Norman Fucking Rockwell!
 A double music video for "Fuck It I Love You" and "The Greatest" was released on August 22, 2019; "The Greatest" was later released as the album's fifth single on September 13, 2019, in Italy.